couchbaselabs/docs-devex/README.md

 ## How Does This Work?

-The goal of this repository is to create a consistent experience for shared content across Server, Capella, and Elixir.
+The goal of this repository is to create a consistent experience for shared content across Server and Capella.

 This repository contains branches for the different products and versions you would need to support with devex docs.